Double-edged effects: Is technology making family violence protections more accessible?

 Zoom

-Please join us at our next Research Network event and hear from Tania McKenna, Northern Community Legal Centre, Dr Kate Hammond, Australian Muslim Women’s Centre for Human Rights, and Dr Hugh McDonald, Victoria Law Foundation.
+At this Research Network event we heard from Tania McKenna, Northern Community Legal Centre, Dr Kate Hammond, Australian Muslim Women’s Centre for Human Rights, and Dr Hugh McDonald, Victoria Law Foundation.

-While technological advancements can deliver significant efficiencies across justice systems pathways and processes, this webinar will explore new research highlighting how systems reform also has the potential to marginalise and exclude, particularly those members of the community who are often most in need of access to justice.
+While technological advancements can deliver significant efficiencies across justice systems pathways and processes, this webinar explored new research highlighting how systems reform also has the potential to marginalise and exclude, particularly those members of the community who are often most in need of access to justice.

-In this webinar, Tania and Kate will provide an overview of findings from recent research projects, which explored the benefits and barriers experienced by victims/survivors of family violence in response to technological systems reform across Victorian courts.
+In this webinar, Tania and Kate provided an overview of findings from recent research projects, which explored the benefits and barriers experienced by victims/survivors of family violence in response to technological systems reform across Victorian courts.

 The webinar aims to illuminate the voices of women, including migrant and refugee women, who have found justice systems inaccessible and/or obtained poorer legal outcomes due to technological reform.
 It highlights the importance of including community voices in the design of reforms and monitoring on-the-ground operation and impact.

-Hugh will join us to discuss implications from the Public Understanding of Law Survey (PULS) and other research and why legal capability needs to be taken seriously in justice system design.
+Hugh also joined us to discuss implications from the Public Understanding of Law Survey (PULS) and other research and why legal capability needs to be taken seriously in justice system design.

 Tania McKenna

-Partnerships and Community Development Manager, Northern Community Legal Centre
+Tania McKenna is the Partnerships and Community Development Manager at Northern Community Legal Centre.

 Tania has worked in the legal assistance sector for over 25 years, primarily in the community legal and family violence sectors.
 Her work history has ranged from direct support and advocacy to designing, implementing, and evaluating complex community development projects and sector-wide reforms.